defagos/CoconutKit/README.markdown

 CoconutKit should be compatible with iOS 4 and later (this will change as old OS versions get deprecated), both for iPhone and iPad projects.
 Please file a bug if you discover it is not the case.

-#### With which versions of Xcode is CoconutKit compatible?
+#### With which versions of Xcode and the iOS SDK is CoconutKit compatible?

 CoconutKit should be used with the latest versions of Xcode and of the iOS SDK.
-Binaries themselves have been compiled using GCC so that projects built using GCC or LLVM can link against it.
-As LLVM is adopted I will start building binaries using LLVM.
+Binaries themselves have been compiled using LLVM so that only project built using LLVM will be able to successfully link against it.

 #### Can I use CoconutKit with ARC projects?